Skip to content

 URLs Transaction count: current / total (e.g., "URLs: 4 of 4") Tracks progress within the current page

-Tab Area Bottom area switches between Connections and Datasets tabs Provides detailed debugging information for connections in flight or dataset values in use
+Tab Area Bottom area switches between Connections, Datasets, and Variables tabs Provides detailed debugging information for connections in flight, dataset values in use, and user-variable values with provenance

 Connections Tab